 You can achieve high availability by using a load balancer.
 Okta recommends that the Access Gateway replication configuration for the load balancer use DNAT and session persistence using a hash of source IP address and source port or cookies.
 See About load balancers for information on how Access Gateway uses load balancers.

 Additionally, the load balancer should perform health checks using ICMP or HTTPS with HTTP keepalives enabled for a duration that exceeds the health check interval.

 Access Gateway uses the term node to refer to instances of the gateway with the same configuration.
 These nodes typically serve as fallbacks for each other.

 A group of Access Gateway instances within a given infrastructure is referred to as a cluster.
-In order for the Access Gateway instances to properly replicate their configuration all instances within the cluster must be able to communicate with each other.
-Okta Access Gateway cluster members communicate using port 22.
-See the Firewall Rules section in Prerequisites for Deploying Access Gateway for details about ports etc.
+In order for the Access Gateway instances to properly replicate their configuration, all instances within the cluster must be able to communicate with each other.
+Access Gateway cluster members communicate using SSH over port 22 and initially HTTPS over port 443.

-Please contact Okta Support if you require any additional details or information on load balancing and high availability techniques.
+Contact Okta Support if you require any additional details or information on load balancing and high availability techniques.

 Admin Console Considerations

 The Access Gateway Admin UI console hostname should not be resolvable using public DNS. it should only be resolvable through internal DNS (such as split DNS).